Alcantor/LotusECU-T4e/stage15/README.md

 *Note: The parameter "-s black" is omitted here, the "bdm-pi.py" load only the white version.
 This not a problem because we are alone on the bus.*

-## Installation example for black dashboard (OBD Port, locked ECU).

-This is NOT working at the moment and is only here for development purpose.

-This is also a RISKY operation.

-	1. ./bin2crp.py
-	2. ./t4e-black.py
-	3. [TURN YOUR ECU ON]
-	4. [WAIT]
-	5. [TURN YOUR ECU OFF]

-	To 1: Convert "black/bootldr.bin" into "black/bootldr.crp"
-	To 2-4: Upload the CRP file of the previous step with the factory method.

 ## Usage example